-I drove to the theatre happy to be able to bring the boys to a fun evening out with Mama, but I wasn’t into the whole sequel to Planes thing.
+I drove to the theatre happy to be able to bring the boys to a fun evening out with Mama to see Planes: Fire and Rescue, but I wasn’t into the whole sequel to Planes thing.
 I liked Planes fine, but I didn’t want to see it again.
 And now I was going to the sequel?

 Find out if I recommend this movie!